md-siam/Legion_Y730_running_BigSur/README.md

 ## Alternative of Intel Wi-Fi card:
 <img align="left" src="images/BCM94352Z.jpg" height="360">
 <p align="justify" >
-If you want to use the native features of macOS Catalina, like <b>AirDrop</b>, and do not want to wait for the final kext release from <b>Open Intel Wireless Factory</b>, then the <b>Broadcom BCM94352Z</b> Wi-Fi card is the alternative of the Intel® Wireless-AC 9560 Wi-Fi card.
+If you want to use the native features of macOS Big Sur, like <b>AirDrop</b>, and do not want to wait for the final kext release from <b>Open Intel Wireless Factory</b>, then the <b>Broadcom BCM94352Z</b> Wi-Fi card is the alternative of the Intel® Wireless-AC 9560 Wi-Fi card.
 But it is expensive if you want to buy it in brand new condition.
 This card is only manufactured by <b>Lenovo</b>.
 </p>
 <p align="justify" >
 Check for Lenovo branding, on the card, before you buy any Wi-Fi card.
 There are DW cards from DELL, which will not work on Legion Y730, & can damage your macOS installation files.
 So, only Lenovo branding <b>Broadcom BCM94352Z</b> Wi-Fi card will work in Legion Y730.
 The Wi-Fi card on your left will work with Apple macOS.